-In developing the original Proposition 47 RFP, the ESC agreed on the guiding principles listed below, which reflect the priorities and values of the Proposition 47 Grant Program.
+In developing the original Prop 47 RFP, the ESC agreed on a set of guiding principles, which reflect the priorities and values of the Prop 47 Grant.
 They are woven throughout the RFP and incorporated into the rating criteria.
 Applicants should develop proposals that reflect these principles.